WABE (FM): History

 On October 16, 1947, the Atlanta Board of Education received a construction permit to build a new noncommercial educational radio station on 90.1 MHz in Atlanta.
 The station took the call letters WABE, representing its owner.
 The facility was completed by May 1948, when on-air tests were run, but it would not be until the next school year when WABE entered into full-time service on September 13.
 Initially, WABE ran exclusively instructional programming for students in Atlanta and Fulton County schools and was the first station of its kind in the Southeast.
 The Rich's Foundation had donated equipment to run the station; at the time, Rich's produced educational radio programming that aired on a six-station network in Georgia, which included WABE when it signed on.

 The first radio studios were in two rooms on the 14th floor of the Atlanta City Hall; the station moved to its present quarters on Bismark Road in 1957.
 The former Rock Springs Elementary School would also house WETV, the first educational television station in Georgia, which began broadcasting in February 1958.

 It was not until the early 1970s that the station significantly broadened its output to include non-instructional programs.
 The station added more evening hours in 1971 and began regular weekend broadcasts for the first time.
 In 1973, "Friends of WABE" was formed, giving the station its first community volunteer organization; broadcasting in stereo began in April 1974 after commercial radio station owner GCC Communications gave a grant for new equipment.
 In 1979, WABE won its first George Foster Peabody Award for a two-part program, The Eyewitness Who Wasn't: The Matthews Murder Trials.

 The late 1970s and early 1980s also saw other changes, notably the formation of a Public Broadcasting Association to advise on the operations of WETV and WABE and Fulton County's decision to stop funding WABE and WETV in 1982, which almost led the Atlanta school board to turn both over to GPB.
-Ultimately, the factor that dissuaded the Board of Education from handing over its broadcasting outlets was the fact that it was a minority school system and had no interest in turning over the services to a predominantly White group.
+Ultimately, the factor that dissuaded the Board of Education from handing over its broadcasting outlets was that it was a minority school system and had no interest in turning over the services to a predominantly White group.